 As with any occupation there are certain sets of skills which will aid you better than others.
 For a cheese maker these skills include:

 Keen power of observation- Cheese makers need to be in tune with the cheeses they are making.
-Cheeses which are aged need to be inspected frequently to ensure the ripening process happens correctly.
-Cheese makers should be able to tell minor differences between cheeses and what they mean.
+Cheeses need to be inspected frequently to ensure the ripening process happens correctly.
+Minor differences can alert to a problem so correction can be made quickly during the process.
+It is important to be able to tell minor differences between cheeses and what they mean.

-Ability to stand for long periods of time- The majority of a cheese makers job takes place on their feet.
+Ability to stand for long periods of time- Much of a cheese makers job takes place on their feet.
 Makers need to be comfortable with bending, twisting, turning and other associated actions.
 They clean, set up cheese form and transfer cheese curds curds from vats.
-As well, transfer cheeses from one part of the factory to another.
-As you can imagine this is all very physical!

 Ability to operate machinery- Cheese today is typically produced in large vats while milk is transported through pipes through out a plant.
 Typically curds need to be cut and this is usually performed by mechanical wires.
 Therefore, to develop these processes the cheese maker needs to be comfortable working with machinery.
 They need to be able to closely monitor operation equipment and make sure everything is moving correctly.

 Author: Veronica Hislop – Veronica is a Chemistry student studying at Ryerson University and loves looking at the science in the kitchen.
 She is currently on a path to find her place in the food manufacturing industry.
 When Veronica is taking a break from her food endeavours you will find her at home reading a great novel and playing with her cats.